tommyriska/GoChat/README.md

 - Cannot restart server on the same host or port as last initiation
     - FIXED 30.01.17: Had to set socket options so that the socket made the address [reusable](https://docs.python.org/2/library/socket.html#socket.socket.getsockopt).

+- Server cant write messages to other clients.

+- Quit command does not properly close terminal/cmd window

 #### Suggestions for gitflow